n3oxmind/Materia-theme-colorschemes/README.md

 1. Download Materia theme version v20181125 from [nana-4/materia-theme-v20181125](https://github.com/nana-4/materia-theme/tree/v20181125).
 2. Download Materia-colorschemes script.
 3. Copy the contents of Materia-colorschemes(step 2) to Materia theme(step 1).
-4. cd to  `materia-theme-20181125` and run `./materia.sh --help` form more information usage examples.
+4. cd to  `materia-theme-20181125` and run `./materia.sh --help` form more information and usage examples.

 ### Install from a pre-defined color schemes
 ```sh